learningequality/kolibri/docs/architecture/content/implementation.rst

 As you can see, it is fine to store your content files outside of the kolibri project folder as long as you set the ``settings.CONTENT_STORAGE_DIR`` accordingly.

-The front-end will then use the ``extension`` field to decide which content player should be used.
+The frontend will then use the ``extension`` field to decide which content player should be used.
 When the ``supplementary`` field's value is ``True``, that means this File object isn't necessary and can display the content without it.
 For example, we will mark caption (subtitle) file as supplementary.

 Content constants
 -----------------